-- Staff engagement through Our Big Conversation so that we can better understand their experience and any barriers to quality service - Improving rates of mandatory training and PADR compliance to over 85% across all areas - Reducing incidents of bullying and harassment towards staff by other staff by 50% - We will also achieve year on year improvements in our annual staff turnover rates from top down and between them to improve quality of services and environments.
+2023-24 2024-25 2025-26 2026-27 Staff engagement through our 'Big Conversation' so that we can better understand their experience and any barriers to quality service Establish staff experience forums in all areas Improving rates of mar PADR compliance to o areas Reducing incidents of harassment towards st 50% (0) More than 80% of staff will rate the organisation as an excellent or good place to work We will also achieve year on year improvements in our annual staff turnover rates ; i i We will also achieve year on year mprovements in our annual staff turnover rates

-We need a culture of openness
+We need a culture of openness from top down and between services.

-Staff need to feel inspired and feel that the HB is behind
+Staff need to feel inspired and feel that the HB is behind them to improve quality of services and environments.